MahekLakhwani/MahekLakhwani/README.md

 - **My Goal**: To become an engineer who builds impactful solutions !
 - Believer in Learning by doing , Mistakes are stepping stones !
 - Always curious and Improving.
-- Let's coonect and grow together !!
+- Let's connect and grow together !!

 ---
 ### Tools